omidarmat/onLearn/c.md

 ### `struct` alias

-Notice that you have to write the word `struct` both when you are defining the struct and then agein, when you are defining an instance of the struct.
+Notice that you have to write the word `struct` both when you are defining the struct and then again, when you are defining an instance of the struct.
 You can go around this by creating an **alias** for your struct.
 Here is the syntax:

 ```c
 typedef struct cell_phone {